fhiso/legacy-format/dates.md

     The text gives information about when an event occurred but is not recognizable to a date parser.

-### XXX

-It is *recommended* that, where possible, dates should be entered in ELF datasets using the calendar in which they were written in the source.

-{.example}  A contemporary record of an event occurring in seventeenth century Massachusetts would almost certainly be recoded using the Julian calendar, as Massachusetts, like all the British colonies, did not adopt the Gregorian calendar until 1752.
-The date of the event *should* therefore be recorded in ELF using the Julian calendar and not converted to the Gregorian calendar.

 ## The `elf:Time` datatype {#time}

 ELF uses the `elf:Time` *datatype* to represent *times* using the 24-hour